Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions

-In this work, we perform a systematic quantum-resource analysis of VQE with the UCCSD ansatz for a representative set of small molecules: $H_{2}$, $LiH$, $HF$, $BeH_2$, $H_2O$, $N_{2}$, $CO$, $NH_{3}$, $CH_{4}$, $CH_{3}F$, $C_{2}H_{2}$, $H_{2}O_{2}$, and $C_{2}H_{4}$, on QC simulators, with results extendable to IBM Quantum hardware by changing the backend.
-Concretely, we (1) quantify qubit counts, two-qubit gate counts, and circuit depths across common fermion-to-qubit mappings (FTQMs)~\cite{McArdle2020}, and (2) evaluate the impact of the frozen-core approximation~\cite{Romero2019} and $\mathbb{Z}_2$-symmetry-based qubit tapering~\cite{Bravyi2017} on reducing resource requirements.
+The resource metrics reported here are physical circuit-level quantities after transpilation, directly relevant to NISQ and near-term quantum hardware.
+Logical-level resource estimates, including logical qubit counts, $T$-gate counts, and error-correction overheads, as well as full measurement-cost analysis, including shot-count and Pauli grouping overheads, are outside the scope of this work but represent a natural extension of the baselines established here.
+Concretely, we (1) quantify qubit counts, Pauli string counts, and quantum gate counts, across common FTQMs~\cite{McArdle2020}, and (2) evaluate the impact of the frozen-core approximation~\cite{Romero2019} and $\mathbb{Z}_2$-symmetry-based qubit tapering~\cite{Bravyi2017} on reducing resource requirements.
 The theoretical background of the work is outlined in Section~\ref{sec2:theory}, followed by the methodology employed in Section~\ref{sec3:methodology}.
 The results and their discussion are presented in Section~\ref{sec4:results}, and the concluding remarks are provided in Section~\ref{sec5:conclusion}.